How sports-brand Li-Ning took China’s fashion to the world stage by embracing Chinese culture & cotton

 Source: Zhihu.com, Li-Ning has printed on its logo the use of Xinjiang cotton

 Established in 1990 by China’s “prince of gymnastics” Li Ning, Li-Ning has come a long way from a local Chinese sportswear brand to the face of China’s fashion on the stage of New York Fashion Week runway show.
 As a local Chinese sportswear brand with thirty years of history and face of an Olympic champion, Li-Ning achieved great success and reached its peak in China’s sportswear market around 2010.

 However, facing the competitions from global retail giants such as Nike and Adidas in China’s sportswear market and failure to appeal to young consumers, Li-Ning experienced a major fiasco in 2012 following three years of losses.
 In 2018, Li-Ning managed to engineer a turnaround from 3 billion of losses to today’s “light of Chinese goods” (国货之光) by reconnecting the brand to its Chinese roots.

-The Covid-19 pandemic has hit the retail sector of the world economy hard, which caused exits of many retailers, while Li-Ning’s net profit in the first half year still increased by 12.7%.
+The Covid-19 pandemic has hit the retail sector of the world economy hard, which caused exits of many retailers, while Li-Ning’s net profit in the first half of 2020 still increased by 12.7%.
 As the coronavirus gets contained in China and economy gradually recovers, Li-Ning could expect to see a rapid growth in the next half of the year.